TADSGroup/kernelequationlearning/README.md

 > 'Data-Efficient Kernel Methods for Learning Differential Equations and Their Solution Operators:
 Algorithms and Error Analysis' by Jalalian, Osorio, Hsu, Hosseini and Owhadi.
+See preprint on arXiv [here](https://arxiv.org/abs/2503.01036).